tatiananantes/skills-workshops/algorithmic_complexity/writing-algorithms/README.md

 Using physical object sometimes help here.
 Pieces of paper, cards, etc.

-*3. Write down each step in plain english*
+*3. Write down each step in plain English*

 *4. If it is possible directly:*
   - translate each of the steps into code
   otherwise:
   - think about each step separately, and break them down further following steps 2 to 4.

-*5. Once everything is translated to code, run your testcases*
+*5. Once everything is translated to code, run your test cases*

 If some tests fail, debug your code.
 One things that really help here is to get visibility on the value of each variable line by line.